By Dr. Gary Goberville

 When should kids have their eyes examined?

 According to the American Optometric Association (AOA), infants should have their first comprehensive eye exam at 6 months of age to rule out problems such as retinal Blastoma, a serious eye tumor that causes permanent loss of vision and death.
 Children should then receive additional eye exams at 3 years of age.
 For school-aged children, the AOA recommends an eye exam every year if no vision correction is required.
 Children who need eyeglasses or contact lenses should be examined annually or according to their eye doctor’s recommendations.
+At a trusted place like Low Cost Glasses, we offer affordable options to ensure your child’s vision needs are met with quality care.
 If there’s a need for prescription eyeglasses, go to the Glasses Direct UK online shop.

 Early eye exams are important because children need the following basic visual skills for learning: